-The stocks of goods held by firms in Japan increased by 748.10 JPY Billion in the fourth quarter of 2019.
+The stocks of goods held by firms in Japan increased by 2122.10 JPY Billion in the second quarter of 2020.

 Changes in Inventories in Japan is expected to be 326.80 JPY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Changes in Inventories in Japan to stand at 424.62 in 12 months time.
 In the long-term, the Japan Changes in Inventories is projected to trend around 440.24 JPY Billion in 2021 and 423.02 JPY Billion in 2022, according to our econometric models.